mladenb/sql-query-builder/README.md

 # sql-query-builder
-A C# library which helps create customized and extensible sql queries more easily.
+A C# library which helps create customized and extensible LINQ-like sql queries more easily.

 It goes like this.
 First, we create an SqlQueryBuilder:
 ```csharp